 Merian C. Cooper was partially inspired by W. Douglas Burden, who brought the world's first captive Komodo dragons to the Bronx Zoo in 1926.
 Cooper was intrigued how the once mythic, massive predators quickly perished once caged and displayed for the public.

-It took a year after the actors were finished for Willis H. O'Brien to finish the effects work and Merian C. Cooper to get the film put together.
+It took a year after the actors and actresses were finished, for Willis H. O'Brien to finish the effects work, and Merian C. Cooper to get the film put together.
 Between her work on this picture and its release, Fay Wray made four other films.

-In addition to the models of Kong, Willis H. O'Brien had a 20-foot-high head constructed.
+In addition to the models of Kong, Willis H. O'Brien had a twenty foot high head constructed.
 Three men sat inside it operating various levers to change the facial expression.
-Other body parts used in the film were a giant foot, to show Kong trampling people, and a giant hand for close-ups of Ann struggling in his grasp.
+Other body parts used in the film, were a giant foot, to show Kong trampling people, and a giant hand for close-ups of Ann struggling in his grasp.

 Originally, there was supposed to be an overhead shot of Kong falling from the Empire State Building.
 This was accomplished by adding Kong in post-production, falling towards the ground.
 Real footage of the building was used, but when the producers watched the scene they realized that viewers could see through Kong, especially as he passed the darker ledges, so it was cut.
 This clip has made its way into documentaries on the film but, more commonly, can be found in stills of the scene.

 Close-ups of the pilots and gunners of the planes that attack Kong were shot in the studio with mock-up planes.
-The flight commander is director Merian C. Cooper and his observer is producer Ernest B. Schoedsack.
-They decided to play the parts after Cooper said that "we should kill the sonofabitch ourselves".
+The flight commander is Merian C. Cooper, and his observer is Ernest B. Schoedsack.
+They decided to play the parts, after Cooper said that "we should kill the son-of-a-bitch ourselves".